Thank you for reading our post, please rate this article at the end.

 Plan and Prepare

-The first rule states that you must be conscious of when to plan your trip.
+The first rule is to plan your trip at the right time.
 This rule promotes smaller parties and hiking on less busy days to help preserve the environment.
-Finally, the first Leave No Traces rule advises you to pack properly to manage waste.
+Finally, the first Leave No Trace rule advises you to pack properly to manage waste.

 Travel and Camp on Durable Surfaces

-The second tip is closely tied to the issue of switchbacks.
-Overall, this rule promotes traveling on durable surfaces that are safe and not damaging to the environment.
-Staying on trails is the best bet since they have been adapted specifically for hiking.
+The second tip is closely tied to switchbacks.
+Overall, this rule promotes travel on durable, safe, and environmentally friendly surfaces.
+Staying on trails is the best option, as they are designed for hiking.

-This rule also suggests wearing the lightest footwear possible to avoid leaving deep treads in the soil and tearing up the trail.
+This rule also recommends wearing the lightest possible footwear to avoid leaving deep tread marks in the soil and tearing up the trail.

 Dispose of Waste Properly

 This one is pretty self-explanatory.
-Disposing of waste in proper areas is important in the context of switchbacks since polluting the area outside switchbacks will encourage others to do the same.
+Properly disposing of waste is essential for switchbacks, as polluting areas outside switchbacks encourages others to do the same.

 Leave What You Find

-This rule doesn’t apply to switchbacks, but it’s important to follow it.
-Don’t take home souvenirs and leave everything in its place—you will thus reduce your footprint and allow others to enjoy nature.
+This rule doesn’t apply to switchbacks, but it’s essential to follow it.
+Don’t take home souvenirs and leave everything in its place.
+You will thus reduce your footprint and allow others to enjoy nature.

 Minimize the Impact of Fires